Yeint-herp/yecc/README.md

   * Code is intentionally kept simple and idiomatic, avoiding clever tricks or overly abstract patterns.
   * Naming is descriptive, and internal APIs are documented to reduce cognitive load for newcomers.
+  * Comments describe high level logic not immediately understandable from code.
+They are not overly verbose.

 * **Explicit Data Flow**